yoctopuce/yoctolib_delphi/README.txt

 Content of this package:
 ------------------------
-Documentation/       API Reference, in HTML and PDF format Examples/            Directory with sample programs in Delphi Sources/             Source code of the high-level library (in Delphi) Sources/dll/         Low-level library as DLL (C source code with makefile
+Documentation/       API Reference, in HTML and PDF format Examples/            Directory with sample programs for  Delphi and lazarus Sources/             Source code of the high-level library (in Delphi) Sources/dll/         Low-level library DLL and .so file(s C source code with makefile
-                     to build the DLL is available in the C++ library) FILES.txt            List of files contained in this archive RELEASE.txt          Release notes build.bat            Automated build script
+                     to build them  is available in the C++ library) FILES.txt            List of files contained in this archive RELEASE.txt          Release notes build.bat            Automated build script